 - Enhance the long term sustainability of community service providers

-Carpentaria was fortunate to secure $10m from the Northern Territory Government through the ‘Boosting Our Economy’ funding package and $8.5m from the Australian Government through ‘Building Our Future’ funding.
+Carpentaria was fortunate to secure $10m from the Northern Territory Government through the ‘Boosting Our Economy’ funding package for the Stage 1 Administration Building and $8.5m from the Australian Government through ‘Building Our Future’ funding for Stage 2 buildings.
 Carpentaria has also made a significant financial commitment to the project.

 The name Harry’s Place was developed to recognise the significant contribution made by Harry Giese, who was the Director of the Welfare Branch of the Northern Territory Administration, Commonwealth Department of the Interior (1954 – 1970) and the first President of the then Northern Territory Spastics Association which was established in 1973.
 He was integral to the continued development and growth of the Association, which subsequently became known as Carpentaria Disability Services.